HexxedBitHeadz/MAT/README.md

 Welcome to MAT 1.1 UPDATE!

 I find myself using Midjourney a lot.
 I decided to create a small tool that would help me with staging recurring selections.
-So, I made this tool where I can input various artists by name, select a few parameters, and then press the copy button to easily place what I want in the clipboard for pasting into Discord or an image prompt.
+So, I made this tool where I can simply insert my prompt, quickly select some frequent options and copy to paste into midjourney.<br>

 Features include:<br>
     - The save feature has been completely revamed, stores input and GUI selections into a json file (NEW)<br>